 To remove the centre console trim, we start by taking the vents out.
 If you look down the outside of the centre vents, you’ll see a spring washer.
-When you take the vent out, this spring will escape off into the car somewhere, so CLOSE THE VENTS.
+This spring will escape into the car somewhere when you take the vent out, so CLOSE THE VENTS.
 Trust me, and you’ll be glad of this.

 Did you close the vent?
 Okay, stick a wide flat-bladed screwdriver down the side of the vent and put slight sideways pressure on it.
 Then pull the vent out from the screwdriver side.